Court of Tax Appeals: History

 The Court of Tax Appeals was originally created by virtue of Republic Act No. 1125 which was enacted on June 16, 1954, composed of three (3) Judges with Mariano B. Nable as the first Presiding Judge.
-With the passage of Republic Act Number 9282 (R.A.
-9282) on April 23, 2004, the CTA became an appellate Court, equal in rank to the Court of Appeals.
+With the passage of Republic Act Number 9282 on April 23, 2004, the CTA became an appellate Court, equal in rank to the Court of Appeals.
 Under Section 1 of the new law, the Court is headed by a Presiding Justice and assisted by five (5) Associate Justices.
 They shall have the same qualifications, rank, category, salary, emoluments and other privileges, be subject to the same inhibitions and disqualifications and enjoy the same retirement and other benefits as those provided for under existing laws for the Presiding Justice and Associate Justices of the Court of Appeals.
 A decision of a division of the CTA may be appealed to the CTA en banc, and the latter's decision may further be appealed by verified petition for certiorari to the Supreme Court.

 On June 16, 2019, the Court celebrated its 65th Founding Anniversary.